utkarshcmu/grafana.org/source/blog/temp/temp.md

 [![](/assets/img/blog/v3.1/gnet_dashboards.png)](https://grafana.net/dashboards)

 You can filter by what data source or collector you use.
-There are already a couple of dashboards for Graphite and CollectD as well as Prometheus and node exporter to just name two.
+There are already dashboards available for Graphite, Collectd, Prometheus, and node exporter, AWS CloudWatch, Memcached and Nginx.

 Anyone can share a dashboard on Grafana.net, just sign in and go the profile page and then the dashboards link in the side nav, then hit the `Upload dashboard` button.
 Remember to be